RexxJS/rexxjs.org/reference/00-INDEX.md

 ## Reference Materials

 ### 📚 [Function Reference](35-function-reference.md)
-- Comprehensive cross-reference catalog (400+ functions)
+- Comprehensive cross-reference catalog (470+ functions)
 - Implementation status and environment compatibility
+- Unix-style command-line tools (85+ text and file operations)
 - Function availability by category and use case
 - Cross-reference index for all built-in functions